chhjel/HealthCheck/README.md

 </p>
 </details>

+The global parameter factory provided in the options can be overridden per test through the `ReferenceParameterFactoryProviderMethodName` attribute option if needed: `RuntimeTest(ReferenceParameterFactoryProviderMethodName = nameof(GetReferenceFactories))`.

 #### Proxy tests

 To automatically create tests for all public methods of another class you can use the `[ProxyRuntimeTests]` instead of `[RuntimeTest]`.
 The method has to be static, take zero parameters and return a `ProxyRuntimeTestConfig` where you define what type to create tests from.
-Optionally reference parameter types can be supported by adding custom factory methods by using the `AddParameterTypeConfig` method.
-`choicesFactory` has to return all the available options for the user to pick, and `getInstanceByIdFactory` has to return one option by id.

 <details><summary>Example</summary>
 <p>